Iveta Silova is Professor at Arizona State University, USA, and president of Comparative and International Education Society 2020-2021.

 - The Anna Sethne Honorary Lecture 2025: Iveta Silova: Education and Planetary Futures: Storying Worlds Beyond the Western Horizon.

-- Reception with entertainment and light refreshments.
+- Reception with light refreshments.

 About Iveta Silova